 ICO also released a report last week on how the new outbreak will affect the global coffee industry.
-Despite the industry’s overall steady growth, coffee prices have continued to fall since 2016, dropping 30 percent from the average price over the past decade, the report showed.
+Despite the industry's overall steady growth, coffee prices have continued to fall since 2016, dropping 30 percent from the average price over the past decade, as the report shows.

 And an increase in coffee consumption at home would offset a drop in spending by outside retailers.
 "Lower household incomes could lead to less demand for coffee.
 In addition, price-sensitive consumers may replace high-value coffees with lower-value blends or brands."